GauthamYerroju/GauthamYerroju.github.io/_posts/2019-11-11-sweet-16-macro-pad-build.md

 ### Step 3: key switches

 Solder the key switches.
-This PCB supports MX, Alps and Kailh Choc stylw switches.
+This PCB supports MX and Alps style switches, but not Kailh Choc switches.
 I ordered Gateron Blues to go with these, because most of my boards have silen linears, and I wanted to have some clicky switches in my collection.

 ### Step 4: Test/Flash Pro Micro